The Fluffy Movie

 The Fluffy Movie is a 2014 American stand-up comedy film directed by Manny Rodriguez and starring Gabriel Iglesias.
 The film was released in theaters on July 25, 2014, by Open Road Films.
 The concert movie was filmed at two shows on February 28, 2014, and March 1, in San Jose, California at the SAP Center.

 Cast

 The majority of the film is Iglesias performing his act in San Jose.
 The beginning of the film serves as a flashback depicting how his parents met and his early youth.
-One scene shows an 11-year-old Iglesias (portrayed by Julio César Chávez Jr.) getting permission from his mother to see the R-rated stand-up comedy film Raw starring Eddie Murphy, which inspired him to become a comedian himself.
+One scene shows an 11-year-old Iglesias (portrayed by Julio César Chávez Jr.) getting permission from his mother to see the R-rated stand-up comedy film Raw starring Eddie Murphy, which inspired him to become a comedian himself, before cutting to the special.